-The spring open house season is here and if you’re a prospective buyer, it can be an exciting time to tour houses that could be the next home where you and your family create happy memories.
+The spring open house season is here.
+If you’re a prospective buyer, it can be an exciting time to tour houses that could be where you and your family create happy memories.
 Open houses provide a convenient means to shop in your targeted neighborhoods and possibly discover some new neighborhoods you’d never explored before.

 In last week’s blog post, we shared with you some tips on hosting an open house.
 But, for homebuyers, it’s also important to be prepared, so you’ll get the most out of your visit.
 This week’s blog discusses a few things to consider before attending open houses.